fsaar/CollectionDiffing/README.md

 ## Conclusion

 To see the algorithm in action check out [iOS app](https://apps.apple.com/gb/app/bus-stops/id1177594684) in the Appstore which still uses this algorithm (up to version 1.3).
 The app visualises arriving buses for nearby bus stops in the London area.
-The source code can be found [here](https://).
-It's bundled in a sample mac app.
-To ensure correctness of the algorithm, I backed it up with 20+ tests that can also be found there.
+To ensure correctness of the algorithm, I backed it up with 20+ tests that can also be found here.